Our Lady of Mount Carmel

-Our Lady of Mount Carmel, or Virgin of Carmel, is the title given to the Blessed Virgin Mary in her role as patroness of the Carmelite Order, particularly within the Catholic Church.
-The first Carmelites were Christian hermits living on Mount Carmel in the Holy Land during the late 12th and early to mid-13th century.
+Our Lady of Mount Carmel, or Virgin of Carmel, is a Roman Catholic title of the Blessed Virgin Mary venerated as patroness of the Carmelites of the Ancient Observance and the Discalced Carmelites.

+The first Carmelites were hermits living on Mount Carmel in the Holy Land during the late 12th and early to mid-13th century.
 They built in the midst of their hermitages a chapel which they dedicated to the Blessed Virgin, whom they conceived of in chivalric terms as the "Lady of the place."
 Our Lady of Mount Carmel was adopted in the 19th century as the patron saint of Chile.

-Since the 15th century, popular devotion to Our Lady of Mount Carmel has centered on the Scapular of Our Lady of Mount Carmel, also known as the Brown Scapular.
-Traditionally, Mary is said to have given the Scapular to an early Carmelite named Simon Stock (1165–1265).
+Since the 15th century, popular devotion to Our Lady of Mount Carmel has centred on the Scapular of Our Lady of Mount Carmel, also known as the Brown scapular.
+Traditionally, Mary is said to have given the Scapular to the Carmelite Simon Stock (1165–1265).
 The liturgical feast of Our Lady of Mount Carmel is celebrated on 16 July.

-The solemn liturgical feast of Our Lady of Mount Carmel was probably first celebrated in England in the later part of the 14th century.
-Its object was thanksgiving to Mary, the patroness of the Carmelite Order, for the benefits she had accorded to it through its difficult early years.
-The institution of the feast may have come in the wake of the vindication of their title "Brothers of the Blessed Virgin Mary" at Cambridge, England, in 1374.
+The liturgical feast of Our Lady of Mount Carmel was probably first celebrated in England in the later part of the 14th century.
+Its object was thanksgiving to Mary, the patroness of the Carmelite order, for the benefits she had accorded to it through its difficult early years.
+The institution of the feast may have come in the wake of the vindication of their name, Brothers of the Blessed Virgin Mary, at Cambridge, England, in 1374.
 The date chosen was 17 July; on the European mainland this date conflicted with the feast of Saint Alexis, requiring a shift to 16 July, which remains the Feast of Our Lady of Mount Carmel on the Roman Calendar of the Catholic Church.
-The Latin poem "Flos Carmeli" (meaning "Flower of Carmel") first appears as the sequence for this Mass.
+The Latin poem Flos Carmeli (meaning "Flower of Carmel") first appears as the sequence for this Mass.

+Origin of the devotion

+The name of Mount Carmel comes from Karm-El (Hebrew for garden or vine of God).
+Mount Carmel can be found in Israel, between the Mediterranean sea and the vale of Jezreel.
+It appears in the book of Isaiah 35:2, as a beautiful place.
+The prophet Elias, lived around Carmelo.
+In this place, Elias demonstrated the power of The Lord to the pagans of Baal.